SaharMohsni/product-listing/README.md

 One of the main challenges I ran into was the use of TypeScript because this my first project with it.
 This leaded me to spend a few days on a research spike into typescript syntax, interfaces, and types.Due to project time constraints, I used libraries to facilitate the work and gain time.
 I started using fake data, then fetch the real ones.

-I couldn't be able to add the unit tests because i needed to deliver the project so i tried to add 2 basic end to end tests just as a beginning and  i will considered the test process as a future feature.
+Because i needed to deliver the project so i tried to add two basic end to end tests just as a beginning and unit test for the render of all the components on the project and for the App.
+I will considered the test process as a future feature because I can work more on it.

 Managing time was my biggest challenge in this project because I was working on another at the same time.